 - Festas dos Santos Populares (June) – honouring the three Catholic saints, St Anthony, St John and St Peter, with big parades and street barbecues.
 Portimão, Ferreiras and Castro Marim have similar celebrations at the same time.

-Vilamoura is a small coastal town between Faro and Albufeira.
-And right next to Vilamoura is Quarteira, a small fishing village.
-You can easily take a day trip to both places from neighbouring towns like Albufeira or Faro.
+Vilamoura and Quarteira are small coastal towns between Faro and Albufeira.
+Independent travellers can easily take a day trip to both places from neighbouring towns like Albufeira or Faro.

-From Albufeira or Faro, the easiest way and cheapest way to Vilamoura is to take Vamus bus 9.
+From Albufeira or Faro, the easiest way and cheapest way to Vilamoura and Quarteira is to take Vamus Bus 9.
 This bus travels between Albufeira and Faro and stops in Vilamoura and Quarteira in both direction.
-Just make sure to check the bus timetable because they run on a specific schedule.
+Just make sure to check the bus timetable because they run on a specific schedule (see below)

 FYI – this itinerary starts at the Gypsy Market just north of Quarteira.
-The bus stop name is Fonte Santa (Rotunda) (see location), which is between Quarteira (Terminal Rodoviário) and Quarteira (Terminal Rodoviário).
+The bus stop name is Fonte Santa (Rotunda), which is north of Quarteira town centre.

 - Time: 60 minutes